 This paper introduces an integer linear program whose set of feasible solutions corresponds to the set of all possible combinatorial embeddings of a given biconnected planar graph.
-One way of constructing such an integer linear program is by using the fact that every combinatorial embedding corresponds to a 2-fold complete set of circuits (see MacLane [11]).
+One way of constructing such an integer linear program is by using the fact that every combinatorial embedding corresponds to a 2-fold complete set of cycles (see MacLane [10]).
 The variables in such a program are all simple cycles in the graph; the constraints guarantee that the chosen subset of all simple cycles is complete and that no edge of the graph appears in more than two simple cycles of the subset.

 We have chosen another way of formulating the problem.
 The advantage of our formulation is that we only introduce variables for those simple cycles that form the boundary of a face in at least one combinatorial embedding of the graph, thus reducing the number of variables tremendously.
 Furthermore, the constraints are derived using the structure of the graph.
-We achieve this by constructing the program recursively using a data structure called SPQR-tree suggested by Di Battista and Tamassia ([2]).
+We achieve this by constructing the program recursively using a data structure called SPQRtree suggested by Di Battista and Tamassia ([2]) for the on-line maintenance of triconnected components.
+The static variant of this problem was studied in [?].
 SPQR-trees can be used to code and enumerate all possible combinatorial embeddings of a biconnected planar graph.
 Furthermore we introduce a new splitting operation which enables us to construct the linear description recursively.

 Our computational results on two benchmark sets of graphs have been quite surprising.
 We expected that the size of the linear system will grow exponentially with the size of the graph.
 Surprisingly, we could only observe a linear growth.
-However, the time for generating the system grows subexponentially; but for practical instances it is still reasonable.
-For a graph with 500 vertices and 10^{19} different combinatorial embeddings the construction of the ILP took about 10 minutes.
+However, the time for generating the system grows sub-exponentially; but for practical instances it is still reasonable.
+For a graph with 500 vertices and $10^{19}$ different combinatorial embeddings the construction of the ILP took about 10 minutes.
 Very surprising was the fact that the solution of the generated ILPs took only up to 2 seconds using CPLEX.

 Section 2 gives a brief description of the data structure SPQR-tree.
 In Section 3 we describe the recursive construction of the linear constraint system using a new splitting operation.
-Our computational results are described in Section 5.
+Our computational results are described in Section 4.

-2 SPQR-trees
+2 SPQR-Trees